Paper mill explosion rocks small town of Jay, Maine

 Dramatic video from the scene captured the moment of the blast.
 (WARNING: Strong language.)

-A spokesman for the mill's owner, Pixelle Specialty Solutions, said no one was injured.
+"Very grateful, very thankful there are no injuries," said Roxie Lassetter, human resources manager for the mill's owner, Pixelle Specialty Solutions.
+"Everyone at the mill site's accounted for."

-The blast happened in the facility's "digester" where wood chips, water and chemicals are mixed, making for the pulp that eventually becomes paper.
+The blast happened in the facility's "digester" where wood chips, water and chemicals - called "pulping liquor" - are mixed, making for the pulp that eventually becomes paper.

 “I am closely monitoring all information concerning the explosion at the Androscoggin Mill in Jay," Maine Gov. Janet Mills said in statement.